Kalanchoe pinnata (Lam.) Pers.

 Cotyledon pinnata (basionym), Bryophyllum calycinum, Bryophyllum pinnatum, Crassula pinnata

-Kalanchoe pinnata is an erect succulent, glabrous herb, up to 5 feet (1.2 m) tall.
-The stems are hollow, fleshy and dark green.
-Leaves are scalloped and red along margins.
-Flowers are bell‐like, reddish-purple, pendent, in large spreading panicles with opposite stout branches.
+Kalanchoe pinnata, also known as Bryophyllum pinnatum, is a succulent with erect stems that grow up to 5 feet (1.2 m) tall.
+The stems are hollow, fleshy, and dark green with scalloped leaves that are red along margins.
+Flowers are bell‐shaped, reddish-purple, pendent, and appear in large spreading panicles with opposite stout branches.

 How to Grow and Care